RobinsonSir/QmlKeyboard/README.md

 # QmlKeyboard

+Qt Qml Keyboard

-Build with Qt5.3 in linux
+Build with Qt5.3.

 A Way to get personal virtual keyboard.
 You will find it is a very simple keyboard.